Spoilty/Altis_Life_Control/Readme.txt

-ALTIS LIFE CONTROLE BY PICTURECLASS Ver.
+ALTIS LIFE CONTROL BY PICTURECLASS Ver.
 0.2

 License:
-Copyright © 2014 Altis Life Control by Pictureclass - Revoplay.de.
+Copyright Â© 2014 Altis Life Control by Pictureclass - Revoplay.de.
 All Rights Reserved.
 Only for Private Use.
 No Commercial Use.
 Advanced Permissions beyond this license may be available at pictureclass@revoplay.de.

 Install: